26 Popular Frozen Cocktails, Ranked Worst To Best

 Margaritas can be served frozen or on the rocks, but when summer hits and you're drenched in sweat after just minutes outside, you're gonna want to go frozen.
 Frozen margaritas contain the same ingredients as their unblended cousins (tequila, lime juice, sweetener, and often orange liqueur) — they're just tossed in a blender with ice as an extra step.

-Classic frozen margaritas are lime-flavored, as lime juice and tequila are the primary ingredients, but there are thousands of flavors available for upgrading your frozen marg.
+Traditional frozen margaritas are lime-flavored, as lime juice and tequila are the primary ingredients, but there are thousands of flavors available for upgrading your frozen marg.
 Popular choices include strawberry, mango, and pineapple, but we challenge you to take things up a notch by adding unusual fruits or veggies (cucumber, jalapeño, dragonfruit), herbs (basil, mint, thyme), and flavored simple syrups.

 1. Piña colada

-There is absolutely no drink out there that rivals the vacay vibes of a refreshing frozen piña colada.
+There is absolutely no drink out there that rivals the vacay vibes of a frozen piña colada.
 With pineapple, coconut, rum, and a juicy maraschino cherry to top it all off, these frozen beverages are a tropical vacation in a glass.
 The sweet, tart taste of pineapple is balanced perfectly by rich, creamy coconut milk.
 Piña coladas are cruise ship and beach bar favorites, but they're just as easy to whip up at home.
 (And you won't have to shell out $16!)
 Most piña colada recipes call for white rum, but experimenting with dark rum and even flavored rum can lead to some fun twists on the classic cocktail.
 For a virgin version, just leave the rum out altogether.